 The details: Yoga with Adriene is one of the top (free!) at-home yoga Youtube channels fit for novice and expert yogis, alike.
 Over the past few years, Adriene has launched a free 30-day challenge every January as a way to inspire an at-home practice for yogis, new and old.

-This year's theme, Dedicate, invites you to play an active role in your personal wellbeing, your body, and in your unique storyline.
-Dedicate also provides the tools for you to expand awareness and guide your energy towards actions, people, and conversations that serve.
+This year's theme, Dedicate, invites you to play "an active role in your personal wellbeing, your body, and in your unique storyline."
+Dedicate also provides the tools for you to expand awareness and guide your energy distribution.
 The best part is that you can follow along at your own pace.

 How to get started: All you have to do is sign up to receive a daily email from Adriene.
 The first email, you will receive a welcome video with some tips for sticking to your practice and staying committed to the full 30 Days.
 Then, subscribe to the Yoga with Adriene Youtube channel — videos will upload at 12 a.m., Central Standard Time.

 For some context, the Google Fit app tracks your fitness efforts with "Heart Points," Google’s metric used to assess how much exercising you get done.
 For example, biking for 30 minutes net you 30 Heart Points.
 Any physical activity results in Heart Points, but more rigorous activities will net you more Heart Points

 To get started: You can sign up for the challenge in the app — which you can download here.
 Once you see the card for the challenge, tap "Learn more" and then "Sign me up" to get a reminder for when the challenge begins.